MICROSOFT TEAMS OPERATOR CONNECT

 Operator Connect is the next iteration of Direct Routing.
 It expands on the features offered by the former PSTN enabler but is simpler to connect.
 Operator Connect gives streamlined calling new meaning through a few new features.

 Direct Routing is an effective tool to support companies that need flexibility or have complex calling requirements.
-These requirements could be anything from advanced network configurations to integrating with other applications, such as external contact centers.
+These requirements could be anything from advanced network configurations to integrating with other applications, such as external contact centres.
 Direct Routing also delivers cost benefits, mainly through communication service providers offering “pay-for-what-you-use” pricing models.

-Overall, organizations that want to: (1) consolidate their voice systems to a single network; (2) achieve greater feature parity with their phone system, or (3) add regional offices in areas Microsoft doesn’t cover, have turned to Direct Routing.
+Overall, organisations that want to: (1) consolidate their voice systems to a single network; (2) achieve greater feature parity with their phone system, or (3) add regional offices in areas Microsoft doesn’t cover, have turned to Direct Routing.

 Operator Connect achieves all the same things as Direct Routing but is easier to set up.
 A system administrator opens the “Operators” tab in Teams’ admin centre; from there, they choose from a list of qualified carriers.
 The admin can then select their preferred carrier and acquire and assign phone numbers to their users.
 (With Direct Routing, this process occurs via coding in a separate portal.
 With Operator Connect, it only takes a few clicks within a single admin interface.)